nlenno1/gym-fit-MS4/readme/assets/testing.md

 ## User Stories

+For full details on the User Stories testing, please see my [User Stories Testing Document](gym-fit-user-stories-testing-document.pdf)

 ## Peer Review

 I requested peer review feedback from my friends, family and the Code Institute slack community.
 Below you can find any issues or suggestions from my peers and any changes I made in response to the feedback.
 Apart from that logged below, all other peer review feedback was positive.